biscuit-auth/website/content/docs/guides/revocation.md

 ### The basic solution: read the revocation list at startup

-In some cases, like communication between automated services, revocation is rare, mostly when a service is stopped, or a token is leaked, so the revocation list is mostly static and small.
+In some cases, like communication between automated services, revocation is rare, mostly when a service is stopped or a token is leaked, so the revocation list is mostly static and small.
 If we can accept some manual operations, and a (slight) delay in synchronization, we can have services read the revocation list at startup.
 They will check tokens from an in memory list, that will stay the same for the entire life of the service (until it is restarted).